-Buying or selling a rental property is often thought to be a complex and challenging process, but with proper planning and guidance, it doesn’t have to be.
+Buying or selling a rental property is often thought to be a complex and challenging process, but with proper planning and understanding of rental property marketing, it doesn’t have to be.
 The process of buying or selling a rental property involves the coordination of many different components that need to fall into place in order to successfully close a sale.
-Below we explore the ins-and-outs of buying and selling a rental property, including the steps on how to buy and sell, the difference between residential sales, commercial sales, and more.

 Types of Rental Property Sales